-The proposal anticipates that there will be 161 market rate units and 41 affordable units (Phase I) and 68 home ownership units (Phase II & III).
-Market rate rentals and sales are determined by the market and the affordable housing plan for phases II and III will be determined by the funding sources.
+The proposal anticipates that there will be 161 market rate units and 41 affordable units (Phase I), 120 affordable units (Phases II & III) and 25 unrestricted home ownership units (Phase IV).
+Market rate rentals and sales are determined by the market and there is obviously no affordable housing plan for phases I and IV.